The Hobgoblin didn’t scream. It only managed a wet, bubbling gurgle as Arkan twisted the rusted iron spearhead deeper into its throat.

 [Status: ACCEPTED]

-His eyes didn't linger on the crest.
-They drifted down to the bold, red stamp stamped across the bottom of the letter.
+His eyes didn't linger on the shiny crest.
+They drifted down to the bold, red ink stamped across the bottom of the letter.

 [Department Assignment: DUNGEON RAID & LOGISTICS]

 Not the Hero Department.
-Not the golden children who got corporate sponsorships, flashy capes, and cheers from the public.
+Not the golden children who received corporate sponsorships, flashy custom armor, and roaring cheers from the public.

 The Raid Department.
 The scavengers.
 The bait.
-The ones who carried the bags and dug the trenches so the Heroes could shine.
+The ones who carried the heavy bags and dug the muddy trenches just so the Heroes could shine.

-Arkan slowly crushed the empty Hobgoblin core in his left hand, feeling the residual mana burn his skin.
-A faint, sharp smile crossed his face.
+Arkan tightly clenched the low-grade Hobgoblin core in his left hand, feeling its faint, residual mana sting his calloused skin.
+A sharp, icy smile crossed his face.

-"Raid Department," he whispered to the empty alley.
+"Raid Department," he whispered into the empty alley.
 "Perfect.
 I hate the spotlight anyway."

 ---